Teachable Texts from the National Archives at New York City

 - Compare and Contrast to Today: How could the Federal government encourage certain lifestyle changes in our society today?
 Do you think they would be successful?
 Why or why not?

 - Further Research: During World War I, the Food Administration also created a variety of posters explaining these same messages.
-Using the Archival Research Catalog, research and select 5 posters from the time period that best illustrate the message of conserving resources.
+Using the Online Catalog, research and select 5 posters from the time period that best illustrate the message of conserving resources.
 Use the Poster Analysis Worksheets to aid in your investigation.

 - Debate the Issue: Do you think these recipe books represent propaganda?
 Why or why not?